jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 !SLIDE transition=fade
 # Application Memory Wall & GC
 .notes We can have as much RAM/heap space as we want now.
 And requirements for RAM grow at about 100x per decade.
 But are we now bound by GC?
 You can get 100GB of heap, but how long do you pause for marking/remarking phases and compaction?
 Even on a 2-4 GB heap, you're going to get multi-second pauses - when and how often?
-IBM Metronome collector is very fast (microseconds) if you don't produce more than a certain amount of garbage.
+IBM Metronome collector is very predictable.
 Azul around one millisecond for phenomenal amounts of garbage.

 * Tremendous amounts of RAM at low cost
 * But is GC the real cause?